ledgetech/lua-resty-qless/README.md

 Configuration Options
 =====================
-You can get and set global (in the context of the same Redis instance) configuration to change the behavior for heartbeating, and so forth.
+You can get and set global (in the context of the same Redis instance) configuration to change the behaviour for heartbeating, and so forth.
 There aren't a tremendous number of configuration options, but an important one is how long job data is kept around.
 Job data is expired after it has been completed for `jobs-history` seconds, but is limited to the last `jobs-history-count` completed jobs.
 These default to 50k jobs, and 30 days, but